Rhinolophus microglobosus: Description

 Relative to other horseshoe bats, it is medium-sized.
-Its forearm length is 43.8-47.2 mm.
-Individuals weigh 9-9.5 g.
-Its dorsal fur is bicolored, with the basal portions of the hairs yellowish-brown and the distal portions cinnamon-brown.
-Its ventral fur is paler in color.
-Its flight membranes are all dark brown.
+Its forearm length is 43.8-47.2 mm and individuals weigh 9-9.5 g.
+Its dorsal fur is bicolored, with the basal portions of the hairs yellowish-brown and the distal portions cinnamon-brown, while the ventral fur is paler.
+Its flight membranes are uniformly dark brown.

 Range and habitat

-It is found in several countries in Southeast Asia, including Cambodia, Laos, Myanmar, Thailand, and Vietnam.
+It is found in several countries in Southeast Asia, including Cambodia, Laos, Myanmar, Thailand and Vietnam.

 Conservation

 As of 2017, it is evaluated as a least-concern species by the IUCN.